Surprise of Meaux: Conspiracy revealed

 While the conspiracy was more successfully hidden by its members than the prior Huguenot plot of the Amboise conspiracy, it was not able to go off before it was discovered.
 As the Huguenots began assembling, news of all their troops swarming the roads to Chatillon and Rozay-en-Brie reached the royal court, which was staying in the Château de Montceaux-en-Brie.
 A midnight conference was held to determine the course of action, the court having been caught off guard by how close to fruition this plot was.
-This Swiss were hurriedly summoned from where they were stationed at Château-Thierry 36 km away.
+The Swiss were hurriedly summoned from where they were stationed at Château-Thierry 36 km away.
 Meanwhile, the court's opinion was divided.
 The party of Hôpital and Montmorency wanted to stay in Meaux and take advantage of the towns fortifications to hold off the Huguenots until they could be crushed or a deal made.
 The party of Lorraine and Louis Gonzaga, Duke of Nevers counselled immediately making for Paris.